GovardhanChaudhari/InstallFedora/README.md

 # InstallFedora
-This is the install script menu based GUI for installing popular programs for new installs of Fedora
+This is the install script menu based GUI for installing popular programs for new installs of Fedora 30
-Note: Tested with Fedora 29 Workstation
+Note: Tested with Fedora 30 Workstation, not Silverblue.

 # Instructions:
 Add executable permissions chmod +x ./installscriptfedora